denten-books/plain-text/0-intro.md

 grew strange and unfamiliar, showing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
-Field specific jargon, down to naive foundations, had to be examined for hidden assumptions that prevented congruence.
+Field specific jargon, down to naive foundations, had to be examined for hidden assumptions that prevented dialog.
 With time, I saw that code and poetry have much to do with one another.
+Writing this book has taught me to embrace the incongruence.

-The Czech-born philosopher Vilém Flusser understood the condition of unease that comes with emigration, both physical and mental, as a type of information processing.
-Contemporary technology offers us an irresistible compromise, by which we trade critical understanding for comfort.
-Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote---"it smoothes the sharp edges of all phenomena that it covers so that I not longer bump against them, but I am able to make use of them blindly."
+The Czech-born philosopher Vilém Flusser understood the condition of unease that comes with emigration, both physical and mental, to be a type of information processing.
+I relate to his work as a former refugee fleeing the dissolution of the Soviet Union, a transplant into Silicon Valley culture from a strict literary education, and now a lapsed engineer among humanists.
+These vantage points offer a singular view onto the material conditions of contemporary intellectual life.
+Technology offers us an irresistible compromise, by which we trade critical understanding for comfort.
+Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote---"it smoothes the sharp edges of all phenomena that it covers so that I no longer bump against them, but I am able to make use of them blindly."
 "When I sit at my desk," he went on to write, "I don't see the papers and the books that are lying all about because I'm used to them" [@flusser_freedom_2003, 13 and 82].
-Familiar objects pass no information to their users, according the Flusser.
-Like water for fish, they pass into the background of experience.
+Familiar objects pass no information to their users, according to Flusser.
+Like water around fish, they pass into the background of experience.
 This is, we might say, the function of a medium: to ultimately disappear into the background, not to produce meaning but to cease production, to become a stage for meaning-making, and like the stage to disappear from view.

 By contrast, the condition of exile allows the displaced to once again transform habituated medium into meaningful information.
-In exile, "everything is unusual," he wrote [@flusser_does_2011, 81].
+In exile, "everything is unusual," Flusser wrote [@flusser_does_2011, 81].
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
-Discovery, he concluded can "begin as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].
+Discovery, he concluded "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
-Dulling the senses, seemingly inconspicuous conduits of information, electronic books and desks, acquire a sense of agency of their own.
+Dulling the senses, seemingly inconspicuous conduits of information---electronic books and desks---acquire a sense of agency of their own.
 Devices that "watch," "hear," "see," and "think" give rise to object-oriented phenomenology and the internet of things.
-A new generation of so called "smart" objects like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, threaten to enter the network as artificially intelligent and independent agents.
-Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82; @wigdor_designing_2009].
+A new generation of artificially "intelligent" objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere as seemingly independent agents.
+Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82;
+@wigdor_designing_2009].

-If we hope understand literature, in the words of Friedrich Kittler, "under conditions of high technology," as we must do so from the position of humanism.
+I will argue here that if we hope to understand literature, as Friedrich Kittler wrote, "under conditions of high technology," we can only do so from the position of humanism.
 One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
-Unlike Kittler, who once wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
+Unlike Kittler, who once also wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
 Technology does not necessarily silence---it subtly changes the nature of textual phenomena.
 The instruments of literary analysis must consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
 If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
 Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, or war.
 Indeed, the possibility of human erasure never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
 The fragility of life compels not the Foucauldian wager on anti-humanism, but the need to mobilize whatever modest means available for the human to persevere against great odds.

 By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
 Objects that